FHantke/brave-browser-wiki/Triage-Guidelines.md

 # General guidelines

 - All work has an issue.
 Even if it's a small pull request, link it to an issue.
-- If you'd like to have an issue schedule to a particular release, use Asana.
 - If you'd like to set priority on an issue, use a priority label described below.

 # Milestones